ipanagiotopoulos/InternshipsTracker/README.md

 **nginx** container serves as a reverse proxy for accessing content from our django application In nginx container we mainly use the below volumes:

-  **/nginx/static:/var/www/static/html** a volume which is used to allocate all static content to our reverse proxy
+  **/nginx/static:/var/www/static/html** a volume which is used to allocate all static content to our reverse proxy.

-  **./nginx/default.conf:/etc/nginx/conf.d/default.conf** to move our configuration for the nginx reverse proxy to the nginx container
+  **./nginx/default.conf:/etc/nginx/conf.d/default.conf** to move our configuration for the nginx reverse proxy to the nginx container.

-The setup of the reverse proxy is under the nginx folder below the InternshipsApp folder
+The setup of the reverse proxy is under the nginx folder below the InternshipsApp folder.

 **default.conf**